Bettina Elias Siegel is a mom of two and a nationally recognized writer and advocate on issues relating to children and food policy.

 Bettina has also spearheaded three victorious Change.org petition campaigns relating to school children and food, making her one of the most successful petitioners in the organization’s history.

-Bettina is the author and illustrator of Mr. Zee's Apple Factory, a free 12-minute rhyming video to teach young children about highly processed food, which has received over 52,000 views and has become a valued resource for teachers' nutrition education curricula.
+Bettina is the author and illustrator of Mr. Zee's Apple Factory, a free 12-minute rhyming video to teach young children about highly processed food, which has received almost 60,000 views and has become a valued resource for teachers' nutrition education curricula.
 She's also the author of the free 50-page e-book, The Lunch Tray's Guide to Getting Junk Food Out of Your Child's Classroom, which has been downloaded by thousands of parents and is now in its second edition.
 (Download a free copy here.)